helipilot50/real-time-reporting-aerospike-kafka/architecture/part-2.md

 * Ad Event data is captured in real-time, so Kafka service needs less capacity than otherwise.

 * Ad Events are log-level data stored in Aerospike.
 These data can thus be used for even more analytics with the [Aerospike Spark Connector](https://www.aerospike.com/docs/connectors/enterprise/spark/) or other analytics tools.

-The [Aerospike Kafka Connector](https://www.aerospike.com/docs/connectors/enterprise/kafka/) runs in the Jetty web server, and can be “Dockerized” and scaled like any other microservice.

 For microservices in Docker containers, [Kubernetes](https://kubernetes.io/) is my favourite way to orchestrate for production with excellent autoscaling and high availability features and several CI/CD tools integrate directly with it.